SchwartzLizer/PokeDex/README.md

 # What thing to show
 - All Pokemon in list
-- Data For pokemon seleted
+- Data For pokemon seleted etc weight,height , ...

 # Function
--
+- Search Pokemon

 # Framework
 1.Rxswift